Uncertainty is

 Because I could go on and on about this, let me simply use the shorthand that my brilliant biochemist/physicist nephew Herschel Watkins has shared with me for addressing this question.
 To misquote him perhaps, “Science is the best tool I have yet found in my efforts to try to understand the mind of God.“

-4. To continue:
+To continue:

-"To move into why it is that I have such reverence for the great Indian saint Neem Karoli Baba, a rather quick and dirty way for me to explain it would be that he is relatively simple philosophical approach to what it means to lead a spiritual life speaks to what I consider to be the “heart of God.“
+Delete"To move into why it is that I have such reverence for the great Indian saint Neem Karoli Baba, a rather quick and dirty way for me to explain it would be that he is relatively simple philosophical approach to what it means to lead a spiritual life speaks to what I consider to be the “heart of God.“

 And (for me anyway), that “heart of God,“ in our expressions of it as human beings, is to focus ourselves unswervingly on loving service.
 In one sense, one might say that the philosophy that Maharajji espoused could be considered a “four step program“: